oznogon/gattaibushido-public/rules/02_pilots.md

 # The Pilot's Handbook

-**PLAYTEST NOTE 2018:** This section exists following a significant restructure of the rules document.
+**PLAYTEST NOTE 2019:** This section exists following a significant restructure of the rules document.
 It's structure is not final, and I welcome input on improvement.

 ## Piloting Tips

-(**PLAYTEST NOTE** various bits of advice for pilot players, will be continually added to and revamped until final release)
+(**PLAYTEST NOTE** various bits of advice for pilot players)

 ### Start Small, and Take Your Time